 The telco example

-This approach is the great strength of the model, but also its greatest challenge.
+This approach is a great strength of the model, but also its greatest challenge.
 It’s true that there are a number of requirements that are common no matter who you are.
 But, it’s equally true that you might make the biggest difference, where your visitors’ behaviour differs from the norm.

 An example could be two telecommunications companies with different business models.
 One goes for younger customers under 30, and the other company goes after established families.
-Their products will be designed for different customer needs, and the two customer types also have very different online behaviour.
+Their products will be designed for different customer needs, and the two customer types also have very different online behavior.
 For example, there will be a big difference in how often they visit the telecommunications companies’ websites, what online services they use, and how they expect the companies to behave online.

-It’s obvious, from an online perspective, that their customers are not the same and that customers are expected to have very different online behaviour.
+It’s obvious, from an online perspective, that their customers are not the same and that customers are expected to have very different online behavior.
 There will be different patterns and trends in the way the young customers and family customers use the sites.
 Conventional tools don’t quite manage to capture these dimensions, because they’re built as a rule-based system that meets the needs of the largest user groups.